testit-tms/api-client-golang/docs/WorkItemCommentModel.md

 ### NewWorkItemCommentModel

-`func NewWorkItemCommentModel(id string, text string, user WorkItemCommentModelUser, createdById string, createdDate time.Time, ) *WorkItemCommentModel`
+`func NewWorkItemCommentModel(id string, text string, user UserWithRankModel, createdById string, createdDate time.Time, ) *WorkItemCommentModel`

 NewWorkItemCommentModel instantiates a new WorkItemCommentModel object This constructor will assign default values to properties that have it defined,